What Is Asset Tracking? A Complete Guide to Tracking and Monitoring Assets

 • Creating asset profiles with status, photos, documentation, and logs

-• Using mobile apps to check assets in and out directly from the field
+• Using mobile apps and enabled devices to check assets in and out directly from the field

 With the right process in place, even distributed teams can manage thousands of assets with confidence.